 Are you a smoked fish fan?
-Me too!
-Smoked salmon is a popular option for breakfast that is richly textured and deeply flavorful.
-Smoked kippers bring that same smoky fish energy and, when paired with a crispy potato rösti, they are perfect protein for your brunch menu!
+Smoked salmon is a popular option for breakfast and brunch.
+But I have found that smoked kippers bring that same smoky fish energy and, when paired with a crispy potato rösti, they are my favorite way to Eat Kippers For Breakfast.

-The smoking process leaves the kipper fillets a pale copper color.
-The smoky white fish is a lovely pairing with this crispy potato cake and the horseradish creme fraiche.
-I love to serve this brunch superstar with soft boiled quail eggs, but a regular poached egg or even buttery scrambled eggs would also be delicious.
+This smoky, deeply flavorful white fish is a lovely pairing with this crispy potato cake and the horseradish creme fraiche.
+I love to serve this brunch star with soft boiled quail eggs, but a regular poached egg or even buttery scrambled eggs would also be delicious.

 Full measurements and directions included in the printable recipe card below.